VitorTech/emr-frontend/README.md

 EMR frontend application.

-## Available Scripts
+## Running the project

-In the project directory, you can run:
+In the project directory, you must run:

 ### `npm install`